John Keane (hurler): Inter-county

 Keane made his inter-county debut with Waterford in a Munster quarter-final defeat of Cork on 15 May 1932.
 His four-year tenure with the minor team was largely unsuccessful, apart from one Munster final appearance in 1934.

 In 1934 Keane was just seventeen when he became a central figure on the Waterford junior hurling team that reached the provincial decider.
 A huge 7–10 to 5–2 defeat of Cork gave him a Munster medal in that grade.
 London provided the opposition on the subsequent All-Ireland decider.
 A close game developed, however, Waterford triumphed by 3–5 to 3–3, giving Keane an All-Ireland Junior Hurling Championship medal.

 Keane's performances in the minor and junior grades brought him to the attention of the senior selectors.
 He made his senior debut in a National Hurling League game against Cork on 10 February 1935.

 In 1938 Keane was a dominant force in defence as Waterford defeated Cork to reach the Munster decider.
-Clare provided the opposition, however, a narrow 3–5 to 2–5 victory gave Waterford their first ever provincial crown.
+Clare provided the opposition, however, a narrow 3–5 to 2–5 victory gave Waterford their first-ever provincial crown.
 Keane later lined out in his first All-Ireland final on 4 September 1938, with Dublin standing in the way of a first championship.
 After battling hard for the hour, a more experienced Dublin secured a narrow 2–5 to 1–6 victory.

 A decade in the doldrums followed Waterford's breakthrough season and, apart from a Munster final defeat in 1943, Keane enjoyed little success.

 In 1948 Waterford made the breakthrough once again by reaching the provincial decider.
-Cork, a team aiming for a sixth All-Ireland title in nine championships seasons, provided the opposition.
+Cork, a team aiming for a sixth All-Ireland title in nine championship seasons, provided the opposition.
 After falling behind by five points early in the game, Waterford fought back to lead by a point at the interval.
 Goalkeeper Charlie Ware made some great saves while Johnny O'Connor stymied Cork's chief scorer Christy Ring to secure a 4–7 to 3–9 victory.
 It was Keane's second Munster medal.
 The subsequent All-Ireland final on 5 September 1948 pitted Waterford against Dublin.
 "The Decies" started well and took a commanding 2–5 to 0–2 lead at the interval, with Keane scoring one of the Waterford goals.
-Dublin rallied in the second half, however, Waterford quickly regained the upper-hand and powered to a 6–7 to 4–2 victory.
+Dublin rallied in the second half, however, Waterford quickly regained the upper hand and powered to a 6–7 to 4–2 victory.
 Playing at centre-forward Keane gave a masterclass, scoring three goals and two points and made most of the other scores.
 The victory also gave him an All-Ireland medal.

 Keane retired from inter-county hurling without any further success following Waterford's exit from the 1951 championship.